PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

   - When the selected family doesn't have mandatory roles, system shows proper message.
 - Legal Entities
   - Default it is a disabled field.
 It is enabled once the Family is selected.
 On hover, shows tooltip message.
-  - Shows all entities of a particular family.
+  - Shows all entities of the family which is `Household` or having `Service Team` assigned.
 Deceased/Terminated/Archived legal entities are not available
   - Shows entity type in the secondary information.
 - Section
   - Default it is a disabled field.
 It is enabled once the entity is selected.
 On hover, shows tooltip message.